jeremylgrice/SalesForce-Study-Guide-Q-A/README.md

 # SalesForce Study Guide
   <p align="center"><img src="https://user-images.githubusercontent.com/12513606/156643945-63967b38-5306-4461-9829-a20def922a76.png" /></p>

-  <p align="center">This is a generalized study guide with questions taken from various sources.
-This is in no way associated with Salesforce, but was put together to help me(and hopefully others) study and pass the certification. </p>
+  <p align="center">This is a generalized study guide with questions taken from the Trailheads fast path knowledge checks.
+This is in no way associated with Salesforce, and was created to help myself and possibly others pass the certification exam.</p>

 <details>